[Disclosure: This post was contributed with support from our partner.]

 Australia is a big country and so if you are considering going on a visit, know what and where it is you want to visit before booking.
+Spend more time reading this article and various others online, which can teach you about local travel and help you experience more by spending less money.
 You may also want to make some consideration to when you want to visit bearing in mind that as Australia is in the southern hemisphere, its seasons are opposite to those in the northern hemisphere.
 The summer in Australia is from December to February and its winter from June to August.
 Although the weather is generally good all year round, the summer in the tropical north is also the rainy season and although in the cooler south the winters are usually still relatively warm, snow can fall in the hills.

 Customs and Immigration

 Unless you are from New Zealand, you will need to have an Australian VISA before leaving home.
 Thankfully no vaccinations are required for entry into Australia unless you have been to a Yellow Fever infected country in the prior six days before arrival.
 Medications are subject to controls at Australian customs and so if you intend to carry some; it is preferable to have a letter from your doctor.
 Amounts of cash over $10,000 are permitted but must be declared on arrival.
 There are of course the other usual restrictions and so check what they are before you pack.